Alumni Success: Morgan Granzow

 Art Education - Careers in Art

-In my Art Education course, I want future art teachers to actually teach, not just talk about teaching.
-As often as possible, I ask my students to design lessons and actually teach them.
+In my Art Education course, as often as possible, I ask my students to design lessons and actually teach them.
 I think this is the best way for students to see the successes and especially the flaws of their lessons.
 For the most recent project, I asked students to design a lesson related to careers in art and then teach it to a real child.

-This assignment builds on my Art Education students’ ability to lesson plan.
-Additionally, they need to consider Lowenfeld’s stages of artistic development as well as the Michigan State Visual Arts Standards to help develop age appropriate lessons.
+This assignment builds on my Art Education students’ ability to lesson plan with consideration for Lowenfeld’s stages of artistic development as well as the Michigan State Visual Arts Standards to help develop age appropriate lessons.

 Below are a few examples created by the kids that my Art Education students taught.
 Lessons taught about Fashion Design, Interior Design, and Illustration.